xxfoundation/elixxir-docs/cmix.md

 (permute{permute{permute{R1 * R2 * R3} * S1} * S2} * S3)^-1
 ```

-In our above notation each of the R1 and S1 variables indicate a random
+In our above notation each of the `R1` and `S1` variables indicate a random
 value chosen by the first mix node.
-Each R and S value in turn is selected
+Each `R` and `S` value in turn is selected
 by each mix in the cascade.
 It is a group computation which is achieved by
-using the homomorphic properties of modulo multiplication.
+using the homomorphic properties of modular multiplication.

 ### Setup Shared Public Key